microsoft/PartnerResources/_docs/Contributing.md

 The key to remember is that all documentation is stored in Markdown (MD) format.
 MD is a lightweight markup syntax for documents that allows them to be easily created and consumed.
 MD files may contain images, lists, and tables -- use this [Mastering Markdown guide](https://guides.github.com/features/mastering-markdown/) to learn more.
 Also, while you can copy any existing plan to use as a template, we have an [emtpy template](/LearningPlanResources/Template.md) that you can use to get started.

-If you are including any images in your plan, be sure to upload them to the local assets folder.
-For example, under Business Applications -> Customer Engagement, there are 2 images in the assets folder that are used in the plans in the Customer Engagement section:
+If you are including any images in your plan, upload them to the assets folder in the root folder.
+For example, for Business Applications -> Customer Engagement, images would go in the Assets/docs/Business Applications folder:

 ![Assets folder](../assets/assetsfolder.png)